DragonAxe/tic-tac-toe-fx-scala/README.md

 # Networked Tic-Tac-Toe in Scala using JavaFX
 Hello and welcome.

 This is a little project I created to help myself learn Scala.
 I also wanted to build a GUI application using the JavaFX toolkit, since I had only worked with Swing previously.
-I also kept the dependencies to a minimum because I wanted to keep the learning curve to a minimum, thus no Scalaz or Akka.
+I also kept the dependencies to a minimum because I wanted to keep the learning curve to a minimum, thus no ScalaFX, Scalaz, or Akka.
 This version of tic-tac-toe is networked via Java Sockets (again, small learning curve for me).

 ## Building:
 You can build a 'fat' jar with all dependencies included by running `sbt assembly` within the project directory.